Megalonyx: Taxonomy

+Digital endocast of the cranial cavity of Megalonyx jeffersoni.

 Organ Cave was never owned by Gromer, but Haynes Cave was.
 Two letters written by Tristram Patton, the subsequent owner of Haynes Cave, indicate that this cave was located in Monroe County near Second Creek.
 Monroe County had originally been part of Greenbrier County; it became a separate county shortly after the discovery of the bones.
 In his own letters Patton described the cave and indicated that more fossil bones remained inside.

 M. jeffersonii is still the most commonly identified species of Megalonyx.
 It was designated the state fossil of West Virginia in 2008.

 M. leptostomus, named by Cope (1893), lived from the Blancan to the Irvingtonian.
 This species lived from Florida to Texas, north to Kansas and Nebraska, and west to New Mexico, Nevada, Oregon, and Washington.
 It is about half the size of M. jeffersonii.
 It evolved into M. wheatleyi, the direct ancestor of M. jeffersonii.
 Species gradually got larger, with different species mostly based on size and geologic age.